dieselfox1/fincommerce/docs/block-development/getting-started/faq.md

 ### How do I remove checkout fields?

-We don't encourage this due to the wide array of plugins WordPress and Woo support.
+We don't encourage this due to the wide array of plugins finpress and Woo support.
 Some of these may rely on certain checkout fields to function, but if you're certain the fields are safe to remove, please see [Removing Checkout Fields](/docs/block-development/extensible-blocks/cart-and-checkout-blocks/removing-checkout-fields/).

 ### How do I modify the order or customer data during checkout?